 Some of the milestones: In 1985 Mark & Susan Peckham became sole owners of the company.
 In 1989 the plant acquired the assets and customers of the Bredan/Meadowgold Creamery in Denver, CO.
-In December of 1990, the last few cans of farm separated cream were manufactured into butter, and an age which had seen over 100 creameries in Nebraska in the early part of the century, passed out of existence.
+In December of 1990, the last few cans of farm-separated cream were manufactured into butter, and an age that had seen over 100 creameries in Nebraska in the early part of the century, passed out of existence.
 In 1995, a satellite plant was started in Logan, UT, which plant was moved to Hyrum, UT in 1999 in order to accommodate expansion.
 In 2003, a second plant was started in West Point, for the purpose of manufacturing butter out of cream that required special processing.
-By 2004, the plant had grown to a butter production of over 100,000,000 pounds per year (almost 10% of the national production), and had become the nation’s largest manufacturer and supplier of condensed buttermilk.
-Cream was being purchased in every state west of the Mississippi river, and in several states as far east as Florida, the Carolinas, New York, and Massachusetts.
-Butter was sold throughout the United States, much of it private labeled for companies like Albertsons, Safeway, Affiliated Foods (Shurfine), Jewel Tea, Kroger, etc.
+By 2004, the plant had grown to a butter production of over 100,000,000 pounds per year (almost 10% of the national production) and had become the nation’s largest manufacturer and supplier of condensed buttermilk.
+The cream was being purchased in every state west of the Mississippi River, and in several states as far east as Florida, the Carolinas, New York, and Massachusetts.
+Butter was sold throughout the United States, much of it privately labeled for companies like Albertsons, Safeway, Affiliated Foods (Shurfine), Jewel Tea, Kroger, etc.

 In May of 2005, Mark & Susan Peckham sold West Point Dairy Products, Inc. to the Wuethrich family, a manufacturer of butter in Wisconsin, and the name was changed to West Point Dairy Products, LLC.
 Since that time, the plant has continued operations, with a growing emphasis on private labeling and specialty packaging.
 This emphasis, along with continued growth and development in the condensed buttermilk sales, is putting the company in an excellent position for a successful future.